Web Design

 Operators

 Making use of arithmetic in CSS is really beneficial.
-There are a few common arithmetic operators in Sass, including +, -, *, math.div(), and%.
+There are a few common arithmetic operators in Sass, including +, -, *, and math.div(), and%.
 In our example, we’ll use some basic math to calculate the widths of an article and an aside.

 Operators